bencampion/reverse-country-code/README.md

 ## Performance

-~4 μs average to look up city from the GeoNames data set on a 13" MacBook Pro (i5-5257U) using a single thread.
-The retained heap usage for `ReverseGeocoder` is ~5.54 MB.
+~3 μs average to look up city from the GeoNames data set on a 13" MacBook Pro (i5-5257U) using a single thread.
+The retained heap size for `ReverseGeocoder` is ~7.5 MB.

 ## Algorithms